How can I make the classroom accessible and inviting?

 - Include a statement on the syllabus inviting individual appointments and discussion with students who might encounter barriers to learning.
 For example, from The Teaching and Learning Center:

 The University of Oregon is working to create inclusive learning environments.
 If there are aspects of the instruction or design of this course that result in barriers to your participation, please notify me as soon as possible.
-You are also welcome to contact Disability Services in 164 Oregon Hall at (541) 346-1155 or email@example.com.
+You are also welcome to contact the Accessible Education Center in 164 Oregon Hall at (541) 346-1155 or email@example.com.
 If you are not a student with a documented disability through Disability Services, but you would like for me to know about class issues that will impact your ability to learn, I encourage you to come visit with me during my office hours so that we can strategize how you can get the most out of this course.

 - Establish clear guidelines for open discussion and cultural sensitivity, which addresses the importance of academic discourse and the consideration of other student perspectives.